alefore/weblog/ten-years-of-edge.md

    or deleting unreachable objects.

 2. Executing work asynchronously.
-   Not only is work done by multiple threads, but the main thread now offloads some operations (e.g., actual deletion of objects) to a dedicated thread-pool entirely
+   Not only is work dispatched to multiple threads, but the main thread now offloads some operations (*e.g.*, actual deletion of objects) to a dedicated thread-pool entirely and no longer waits for their completion.
-   (and doesn't need to wait for their completion).

 3. Implementing resumable (incremental) collection.
    The collection operation detects if it overruns a customer-specified timeout;